rstudio/keras3/docs/dev/reference/op_unique.md

 - sorted:

   Whether to sort unique elements in ascending order.
+Defaults to `TRUE`.

 - return_index:

   Whether to return indices of the first occurrence of each unique element.
+Defaults to `FALSE`.

 - return_inverse:

-  Whether to return indices that reconstruct `x` from the unique values.
+  Whether to return indices of the unique values, or unique subarrays when `axis` is supplied, that reconstruct `x`.
+Defaults to `FALSE`.

 - return_counts:

   Whether to return the number of occurrences of each unique element.
+  Defaults to `FALSE`.

 - axis:

-  Axis along which to find unique subarrays.
-By default, `x` is flattened.
+  Axis along which subarrays are treated as elements.
+If `NULL`, `x` is flattened.
+Defaults to `NULL`.

 - size:

   Optional fixed number of unique values to return.
-Results are padded or truncated to this size.
+If fewer values are found, the output is padded with `fill_value`; if more are found, it is truncated.

 - fill_value:

-  Value used to pad results when `size` is larger than the number of unique values.
+  Value used to pad results when `size` is larger than the number of unique values. `NULL` uses the upstream default of zero.

 - zero_indexed: